-- Invent your own route using Ordnance Survey Explorer Map OL19, Howgills and Upper Eden Valley.
+Invent your own routes using Ordnance Survey Explorer Map OL19, Howgills and Upper Eden Valley.

-Our favourite walk, suitable for families, is to Smardale Gill - a Nature Reserve with wildflowers, rare Scotch Argus butterflies, red squirrels, deer, huge lime kilns, and a high disused railway viaduct to walk across.
-'Nine Great Walks' gives the route from the campsite but there are other ways to get there, including an accessible route for wheelchairs and push chairs.
+Our favourite walk, suitable for families, is to Smardale Gill - a Nature Reserve with wildflowers, rare Scotch Argus butterflies, red squirrels, deer, huge lime kilns, and a huge disused railway viaduct to walk across.
+'Nine Great Walks' gives the route from the campsite.
+There are other ways to get there, including an accessible route for wheelchairs and push chairs.

 Walk up our lane and, a few minutes from your tent, you are straight out on the Howgill Fells where you can walk all day with only sheep and ponies to keep you company.
 Great views from Green Bell, the rounded hill you see from the campsite.

 OUR LOCAL TOWN IS KIRKBY STEPHEN (5 miles).
 It's a 'Walkers are Welcome' town, attractive and friendly, with very pleasant shops and cafes.

 We encourage you to do your food shopping in Kirkby Stephen.
 It has all that you're likely to need, you'll meet some of the locals, and you'll be helping to keep our small independent shops viable, busy, and vibrant.
 See SHOP LOCAL below for a guide to shopping.